theobald-software/theobald-software.github.io/content/_en/yunio/logs.md

 ### Structure

 The following example highlights the basic structure of logs that are created when running a yunIO service.<br>
-The example is specific for SAP Table integrations, the logs are different for Functions and Transactions and are subject to change.
+The example is specific for SAP Table extractions, the logs are different for Functions and Transactions and are subject to change.

 1. General technical information is displayed.
 ```